andrewmcoupe/playwright-component-testing-demo/blog-post.draft.md

 A `playwright-ct.config.ts` file will be created in the root of the project.
 This is where you can configure the Playwright Component Testing setup.

-A `playwright` directory will be created in the root of the project with the following structure:
+A `playwright` directory will also be created in the root of the project with the following structure:

 ```
 playwright